stoat-proj/SToAT/README.md

 **stoat** is initiated by several junior statistics PIs to contribute to the development of basic, fundamental and practical statistical toolkits. **stoat** is initially inspired by [Google Summer of Code](https://github.com/rstats-gsoc) initiative, and provides more flexible timeline, research-oriented projects, and offers paid university-based academic job positions.

-**Support SToAT.** Stoat enthusiastically welcomes more PIs to join, providing opportunities for students interested in statistical software development, as well as contributing to the development and promotion of open-source statistical toolkits.
+**Support SToAT.** Stoat enthusiastically welcomes more co-PIs to join, providing opportunities for students interested in statistical software development, as well as contributing to the development and promotion of open-source statistical toolkits.
 The role of the PI is pivotal in overseeing the project, providing vision, direction, and coordinating the contributors' efforts.
 Please check [SToAT-wiki: Become a co-PI of SToAT](https://github.com/stoat-proj/SToAT/wiki/Become-a-PI-of-SToAT) for more information.

 ## Sponsors